I'm That Bitch (RuPaul's Drag Race): Production

+Nicki Minaj (pictured in 2018) is a guest judge.

 The episode originally aired on February 28, 2020.
+The song "I'm That Bitch", which has been described as a "bitch track", was written by RuPaul, Leland, Freddy Scott, and Tom Campbell.
+On the episode, RuPaul asks Minaj to write and perform a verse for the song.
+Heidi N Closet included the "Starships" performance in Billboards list of her four "fiercest" lip-syncs of the season.

 Fashion

 For the fashion show, Crystal Methyd's fall look was inspired by Freddy Krueger.
 For the final runway, Brita wears a jumpsuit with mirrors.
 Crystal Methyd's red outfit is devil-inspired.
 Gigi Goode wears a green glittered suit with a black helmet, and Heidi N Closet has a gown.
 Nicky Doll's outfit has metallic feathers.